TomLiDev/mildew-detector/README.md

 EPIC 2 - Project Set Up and Documentation

 This epic incorporates the user stories required for the initial project setup and initial deployment.
 This epic and the user stories within was the first to be completed.
+Whilst creating/managing project documentation is not a user story in the sense that it leads to the creation of a specific feature, I feel it is useful and important not to overlook the effort and time required to create project documentation, so include it as a user story.

 - Install necessary libraries and requirements
 - Ensure Kaggle json files and other sensitive information kept secure